Ready to learn about Agile velocity charts and understand how to use them?

 - How do you read a velocity chart?

-- How do you use velocity in Agile scrum methodology?
+- How to use the velocity metric in the Agile Scrum methodology?

-- Key benefits of using a velocity chart
+- The 2 key benefits of velocity charts

 Let’s get started.

-Managers use velocity to measure the rate at which your Agile or scrum development team delivers value to a business.
-For example, velocity will help you determine how quickly a team can complete the work assigned to them.
+Managers use velocity to measure the rate at which an Agile development team delivers value to a business.
+For example, Scrum velocity will help you determine how quickly a Scrum team can complete the work assigned to them.

 So how do Agile teams harness the power of velocity?